mdonkers/dotfiles/debian_install.md

     dhclient <device>

+Remove the DVD install media from `/etc/apt/sources.list`

 Install git to fetch our `dotfiles` repository

     apt-get install --no-install-recommends git

 Fetch the dotfiles repo

-    git clone git://github.com/mdonkers/dotfiles.git "/tmp/dotfiles"
+    git clone https://github.com/mdonkers/dotfiles.git "/tmp/dotfiles"

-## Dist upgrade to Stretch ##
-We need to do the dist-upgrade because for some reason 'Stretch' won't install directly.
-Hopefully at some point not needed anymore.
-Check the status of packages, you should see no warnings or either fix them

-    dpkg --audit

-Run the following commands to do the upgrade:

-    cd /tmp/dotfiles/bin
-    install.sh dist

-Because the kernel is upgraded, GRUB also needs to be updated to boot the correct stuff.
-Re-run the `mount` and `grub-install` steps to fix GRUB before rebooting.

-Now you're ready to reboot!
-Cross your fingers...

 ## Continue Debian configuration ##
-Now we can start installing tools to make the MacBook work as intended.
+Now we can start installing tools to work as intended.
 First we'll install them and then setup one by one.
-(might need to fetch the `dotfiles` repo again)
+(might need to fetch the `dotfiles` repo again) **Note**: After running `install.sh sources` WiFi might break as `systemd-resolved` is installed.
+To resolve, try:

+- run nmcli to check if a WiFi device is found and available: `nmcli d`
+- if WiFi is unavailable, remove the WiFi device from `/etc/network/interfaces`
+- run `systemctl stop wpa_supplicant`
+- run `service NetworkManager restart`
+- run `systemctl restart systemd-resolved`
+- check if the WiFi device now is available and connect to a network

+List of install steps:

     cd /tmp/dotfiles
+    bin/install.sh dist
     bin/install.sh sources
-    bin/install.sh wifi other
-    bin/install.sh graphics nvidia
+    bin/install.sh graphics gforce
     bin/install.sh wm

 As user, **not as root** !

     bin/install.sh dotfiles
-    bin/install.sh syncthing

-After Syncthing is installed, enable / start the syncthing service and set it up.

-Verify wlan is working

-    iwconfig

-Now disable Gnome and restart via the menu (afterwards login and run `startx`)

-    sudo systemctl set-default multi-user.target

 **Before** installing `private`, make sure the Yubikey is working properly.
 Follow below steps: